shotaro-n-nakamura/shotaro-n-nakamura.github.io/resources.md

 "Writing Science: How to write papers that get cited and proposals that get funded" by Joshua Schimel.

-The entire book is also freely available as a pdf here: http://dust.ess.uci.edu/ppr/ppr_Sch12.pdf
+The entire book is also freely available as a pdf [here](http://dust.ess.uci.edu/ppr/ppr_Sch12.pdf)

 ### APPLYING TO GRADUATE SCHOOL